 Never use your network's 3G signal to download or stream films, TV or music.
 This will use huge chunks of data, leaving you with a bill of £100s or £1,000s.

-If you've got a 3G Kindle Keyboard, don't forget to pack it before you go, as it offers free mobile internet access across most of Europe and other countries around the world (see coverage maps).
+If you've got an older model of the 3G Kindle Keyboard, don't forget to pack it before you go, as it offers free mobile internet access across most of Europe and other countries around the world (see coverage maps).

 The idea is that, while overseas, you can download books or newspapers at no additional cost, even without a wi-fi connection.